xiaoye798/PromptShield/deployment/field_data/README.md

 ## Provenance

-Data collected from a 14-day public honeypot deployment (2026-04-02 to 2026-04-16) on a cloud VPS in Manchester, UK, with SSH (port 22) and Telnet (port 23) exposed to the public Internet.
+Data collected from a public honeypot deployment on a cloud VPS, with SSH (port 22) and Telnet (port 23) exposed to the public Internet.
 The SSH service ran inside a Docker container with PromptShield integrated, using DeepSeek Chat (temperature=0) for response generation.

 Corresponds to **Section 6 (RQ4)** of the paper.